CommArc/phishbuckets/README.md

 5 - Although the 'gophish' server is doing the bulk of the work, apart from
     initial loading of the users, setting up of templates etc. there is no need to login to its interface.
-As 'phishes' are sent out a 'phish master' email address is advised - and some time after the last phish of a schedule, the full results are also emailed to that address.
+As 'phishes' are sent out a 'phish master' an email address is advised - and some time after the last phish of a schedule, the full results are also emailed to that address.

 6 - A Linux server should be used to run these scripts, because: (a) they
     rely on the Linux 'at' command, and (b) a laptop or workstation is probably